-The griddle cooked beef steak tastes spicy, and its flavor is unique.
-It is very different from that of a Western steak.
+The griddle-cooked beef steak tastes spicy, and its flavor is unique.
+It is very different from that a Western steak.
 If desired, diners can add some beer to the wok to make the steak even tastier.
 After the steak is finished, vegetables, bean curd, pickled cabbage, noodles and a bowl of broth can be added to the wok and cooked in the steak's juices.

 This delicious dish can be found at most hot pot restaurants in Guilin and Yangshuo.

-The sweet compounds from Luohanguo are about 250 times sweeter than cane sugar and are extremely low in calories so that it is a good natural sweetener for patients who suffer from diseases that forbidden ingesting sugar, such as diabetes, adiposity, high blood pressure, and cardiopathy.
+The sweet compounds from Luohanguo are about 250 times sweeter than cane sugar and are extremely low in calories so it is a good natural sweetener for patients who suffer from diseases that forbid ingesting sugar, such as diabetes, adiposity, high blood pressure, and cardiopathy.

 Lipu Taro Looped Meat:

 Lipu Taro Looped Meat is a famous traditional dish served in the traditional Guilin banquets.
 It is always found during festivals or important events.
 This dish is made of taro from Lipu County (104 km south of Guilin) combined with streaky pork, red pepper, garlic spread, Guilin fermented bean curd, wine, honey and many other seasonings.

 Before the streaky pork and taro are steamed in bamboo steamers, they must be deep-fried in vegetable oil.
 The finished dish is golden in color and aromatic.
 The taro's flavor and the pork's freshness blend perfectly to create a wonderful dish.